isabelramirez10/Two-Player-Sudoku/README.md

-# Welcome to my GitHub Project
+# Welcome to my GitHub Project - Two-Player Sudoku!
-#Two-Player Sudoku!
 What is two player sudoku?
 - Two-Player Sudoku is a game in which two users can play Sudoku, each getting one turn at a time.
 - It is broken down into 9 3x3 blocks with numbers 1-9